Video examples

 Focus

-- Headings should not receive focus
+- Headings must not receive focus

 - Arrow keys will browse headings (not the tab key)